Robert-Ousch/dasciproject-ws25_26-group15/README.md

 All lines of code, that are either directly from LLM or developed with the help of a LLM are marked accordingly.

 ### About us
-This project is created by group 15 and is part of the Data Science Project of the winter semester 2025/26.
+This project is created as part of the Data Science Project of the winter semester 2025/26 from Cristian-Albrechts-University in Kiel.
+Our group is number 15 and the team members are Hauke Busch, Jakob Erichsen, Alexander Liebler and Robert Ousch.